aws-samples/anomaly-detection-sample-for-aws-iot-sitewise/README.md

-# AWS IoT SiteWise cold tier Re-partitioning
+# Anomaly Detection Sample for AWS IoT SiteWise

 ## Table of contents
 1. [About this Repo](#about-this-repo)